khashirwork/CI-CD-Pipeline-in-D365-CRM/README.md

 ## 📜 License

-This workflow is maintained by [Your Organization Name] for internal ALM automation.
+This workflow is maintained by Hashir Khan for internal ALM automation.

 ---